-You may cancel or reschedule an appointment up to 24 hours (one business day) prior to the scheduled appointment - either by phoning (800) 632-9055 (leaving a voicemail on an answering machine is not acceptable) or at www.pearsonvue.com/arrt (be sure to follow the prompts to complete the process).
-Pearson VUE will immediately send you an email confirmation each time an appointment is scheduled, changed, or canceled.
+You may cancel or reschedule an appointment up to 24 hours (one business day) prior to the scheduled appointment - either by phoning (800) 632-9055 (leaving a voicemail on an answering machine is not acceptable) or by visiting www.pearsonvue.com/arrt (be sure to follow the prompts to complete the process).
+If you make a new appointment, follow up by phoning the Call Center to confirm it (see box at left).
+Pearson VUE will immediately send you an email confirmation each time an appointment is made, changed, or canceled.
 If you do not receive a confirmation, contact Pearson VUE to confirm the transaction.
 Pearson VUE charges a \$10 fee for exam appointments that are canceled or rescheduled.
-Pearson VUE will collect fees by credit card payment (American Express, MasterCard, Visa or Discover) at the time the appointment is canceled or rescheduled.
+Pearson VUE will collect fees by credit card payment (American Express, MasterCard, Visa, or Discover) at the time the appointment is canceled or rescheduled.
 This includes all changes made online and via the Pearson VUE Call Center.